RadotJar/faraway-fastness/_notes/japan-day22.md

 - Tanuki ballsacks used for everything.
 Merchant creatures.
 Scaring people, sleeping bag, catching fish and ducks.
 - Spoke about rice farming with ducks too.
 - Crazy bus ride.
 Hard to stand around all the mountain bends.
 Couldn't see more than a few meters ahead of the bus.
+- Dinner at family run (apparently community) sushi place.
+Japanese boss and his employee there who worked in turbo boosters.
+He spoke English well, Japanese and German a bit.
+German couple came in later and three way convo.
+They asked restaurant to put AUSTRALIA v JAPAN soccer on TV.
+- Sushi was some of the best we have ever tasted.